Jswig/anderspoirel.net/content/about.md

 ## Colophon

-This website is built with [Hugo](https://gohugo.io/).
-I used my own theme.
+This website is built with [Hugo](https://gohugo.io/), using my own theme.
 Hosting is provided by [Cloudflare Pages](https://developers.cloudflare.com/pages/).